 Distributed Markets 2018 Hackathon Project - Decentralization Explorer

-When it comes to evaluating the health of a blockchain-based network and/or the growth of the cryptocurrency ecosystem, having clear and informative data plays a crucial role for anyone and everyone.
-While some are still focused around finding the next big ICO, there exists a clear lack of basic infrastructure, most notably easily digestible and aesthetically pleasing data analytics.
-Not only a lack of quality information for the economic health of a network (adoption, distribution of coin by wallet, etc.) but also flaws in evaluating the crypto-based projects themselves.
-While those already down the "blockchain/crypto rabbit hole" may know of such relevant information, this does not exist for the everyday user, who are instead pointed to rather flawed metrics.
-Investors and crypto-enthusiasts alike frequently may look at one or two sites to evaluate these projects, yet the flawed metrics show a clear discrepancy between what is seen from within and what is seen from the outside.
+When it comes to evaluating the overall health of a blockchain-based network or the growth of the cryptocurrency ecosystem, having clear and informative data plays a crucial role for anyone.
+While many are still focus on finding the next big ICO, there exists a clear lack of basic infrastructure, most notably easily digestible and aesthetically pleasing data analytics.
+Not only a lack of quality information for the economic health of a network (adoption, distribution of coin by wallet), but also flaws in evaluating the crypto projects themselves based on market cap and repo commit history.
+While those more down the "blockchain/crypto rabbit hole" may be able to find such information, this does not easily exist for the everyday users, and are rather pointed to flaw metric.
+Developers, Investors, and crypto-enthusiasts alike frequently look at one or two sites to begin evaluating their projects.
+Yet, there are flaws within many of these metrics, showing a clear discrepancy between what is seen from within and what is seen from the outside.

 Network Health Statistics

 Evaluating and tracking the growth of a network is critical for a number of reasons.
 Being able to better understand the distribution between different crypto-wallets, Metcalfe statistics, overall adoption, etc. plays a critical role in how everyone evaluates the ecosystem.